Our Strategy

 Definition

-The year on year percentage change in total sales for the Group, in live currency.
+The year on year percentage change in total sales for the Group, in reported currency.

 Why it’s important